TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 # Model configuration

 This part of configuration defines how to configure the executor (e.g. Flink job) and its components for a given scenario type.
-It is processed not only at the designer but also passed to the execution engine (e.g. Flink), that’s why it’s parsed and processed a bit differently.
+It is processed not only at the designer but also passed to the execution engine (e.g. Flink), that’s why it’s parsed and processed a bit differently:

-* Defaults can be defined in `defaultModeConfig.conf. `Standard deployment (e.g. with docker sample) has it [here/link]
+* Defaults can be defined in `defaultModelConfig.conf. `Standard deployment (e.g. with docker sample) has it [here/link]
-* `defaultModelConfig.conf` is resolved both on designer and on execution engine (e.g. on Flink).
-That’s why all environment variables used there have to be defined also on all Flink hosts!
+* defaultModelConfig.conf is currently resolved both on designer (to extract information about types of data or during scenario testing) and on execution engine (e.g. on Flink).
+That’s why all environment variables used there have to be defined also on all Flink hosts (!).
+This is a technical limitation and may change in the future.
-* Some components can use special mechanism which resolve and add additional configuration during deployment, which is then passed to the execution engine.
-Example: OpenAPI...
+* Some Components can use a special mechanism which resolves and adds additional configuration during deployment, which is then passed to the execution engine.
+Such configuration is read and resolved only at the designer.
+Example: OpenAPI enrichers need to read its definition from external sites - so e.g. Flink cluster does not have to have access to the site with the definition.
-* Defaults
-* Configuration reload
-* Configuration resolved within designer vs configuration resolved during execution

 ## Common settings settings